EricThomson/PySideSummer/README.md

 ####To Do:
-1. Chapter 7 [translation underway]
+1. Chapter 8 [translation underway]
-4. Chapter 8
 5. Chapter 9
 6. Chapter 10
 7. Chapter 11